 The compliance obligations outlined in the Al Act apply to each Al system or model individually and not to the entire company.
 We recommend mapping all AI systems used within your entity.

 Some examples for illustration

-The following are three use cases that demonstrate how risk level classification and compliance are carried out.
+We share with you three use cases to understand how the risk level classification and compliance are carried out.

 #1 Spam filters: a low-risk AI system